Your IT & Tech Mates

 8. Data, backups and device contents

-Devices may contain personal, school, resident, business or confidential data.
-Providers and device owners remain responsible for backups unless a backup service is expressly requested and accepted.
+Devices may contain personal, school, resident, business or confidential data. service partners and device owners remain responsible for backups unless a backup service is expressly requested and accepted.
 Some faults, assessments or repairs may involve risk of data loss.
 We do not ask for unnecessary secrets and may refuse work if a safe access method cannot be arranged.

 9. Billing and payment status

-10. Provider dashboard and order management
+10. service partner dashboard and order management

 11. Safeguarding for aged care, schools and vulnerable people